almirbanjanovic/roadtocloud.github.io/blog/_posts/2026-02-09-kaito-on-aks.md

 ## KAITO vs. Microsoft Foundry

 You might wonder: why use KAITO when [Microsoft Foundry](https://ai.azure.com) offers thousands of models for inference?
 I'll say this though - both approaches solve different problems.
 Most teams benefit from having both available.
+Microsoft Foundry is an excellent PaaS product.
+It gives customers a fully managed, secure, and production-ready platform for running LLMs without touching GPU infrastructure.
+This isn’t a “versus” post.
+It’s about understanding *when* a Kubernetes-native approach like KAITO makes sense.

 ### Side-by-Side Overview